-The development of genomic measurement technologies and reference databases such as the Human Genome Project (2000) has enabled the use of blood to reliably obtain genetic information.
+The development of genomic measurement technologies and reference databases such as the Human Genome Project (2000) enabled the use of blood to reliably obtain genetic information.

-Dr. Quake’s work has led to the explosive growth in non-invasive prenatal testing based on DNA.
-Many other areas of non-invasive testing have also been enabled by his approach, including tests for cancer, infectious disease and organ transplant health.
+Dr. Quake’s work has led to the explosive growth in non-invasive prenatal testing based on cf-DNA.
+Many other areas of minimally invasive testing have also been enabled by this approach, including tests for cancer, complex infectious disease and organ transplant.

-RNA Tells a Tissue-Specific Story
+cf-mRNA Tells a Tissue-Specific Story

-Taking these findings further, Dr. Quake’s lab performed a genome-wide analysis of circulating cell-free RNA and showed that tissue-specific signatures from all of the major organs can be monitored in blood.
+Taking these findings further, Dr. Quake’s lab performed a genome-wide analysis of cf-mRNA and showed that tissue-specific signatures from most major organs can be monitored in blood.

-Molecular Stethoscope: Circulating RNA Key to Improving Patient Health
+Molecular Stethoscope: Circulating mRNA Key to Improving Patient Health

 Molecular Stethoscope is now taking these groundbreaking insights and applying them to patient health.Read More